npgsql/doc/conceptual/Npgsql/basic-usage.md

 An <xref:Npgsql.NpgsqlBatch> simply contains a list of `NpgsqlBatchCommands`, each of which has a `CommandText` and a list of parameters (much like an <xref:Npgsql.NpgsqlCommand>).
 All statements and parameters are efficiently packed into a single packet - when possible - and sent to PostgreSQL.

+> [!NOTE]
+> If you haven't started an explicit transaction with <xref:Npgsql.NpgsqlConnection.BeginTransaction>, a batch is automatically wrapped in an implicit transaction.
+That is, if a statement within the batch fails, all later statements are skipped and the entire batch is rolled back.

 ### Legacy batching

 Prior to Npgsql 6.0, `NpgsqlBatch` did not yet exist, and batching could be done as follows: